novellac/tinto/README.md

 # Tinto - a Nuxt/Tina example adapted from TinaCMS's Vue example

 This is a repro I made from the proof of concept linked in the [Nuxt with Contextual Editing issue](https://github.com/tinacms/tinacms/issues/4691) on Github.
+You're welcome to fork or use as a template.

+It contains some of my Vue/Nuxt opinions.
+It's under active development, so it will continue to increase in opinions.

 ## Setup from blank repo